Eschatologue/CM_wiki/docs/option/feat/feat-advanced.md

 *Advanced Feat (Prerequisites: Level 8+, Intelligence, Wisdom, or Charisma 15+)*

 You learn how to channel divine power given by the divine.

-**Two Cantrips**
-You learn two cantrips of your choice from the Cleric spell list.
-Intelligence, Wisdom, or Charisma is your spellcasting ability (choose when you select this feat)

 **Channel Divinity**
 Choose a Cleric subclass, you gain a level 3 feature of that subclass that expend a use of Channel Divinity.
 You can use this feature once per Short Rest.
 If a Channel Divinity option uses Wisdom of its effect, you can use either your Intelligence or Charisma for it.

 **Repeatable**
-Pick a different channel divinity option from a different Cleric domain each time.
+Pick a different Channel Divinity option from a different Cleric domain each time.

+---

+--8<-- "includes/snippets/item-mastery.md"